 - Since we’ll be living in close quarters, it’s everyone’s responsibility to make sure they’re being extra respectful and kind to all.
 If anyone is making you or any other guest feel uncomfortable or unsafe, please report it to the trip facilitator immediately.
 We reserve the right to take any necessary action against behavior that crosses a line, including expulsion from the trip without refund and a ban from our Meetup group, Slack community and all future events.

 - We’re happy to say we haven’t yet had any problems with any of the above.
 Let’s keep it that way!

 - Unfortunately, we are not able to accommodate pets on our retreats.

 - All guests must be at least 21 years old.

 - If you are a couple or friends wanting to share a private room, or a group of 3-4 wanting to share a double room, we can most likely accommodate that.
 Just contact us to ask about specific accommodations and special rates for your situation.

 - If you have to cancel for whatever reason, we’ll do our best to give as much of a refund as possible, but also bear in mind that once you’ve booked, a certain amount of planning and costs go into your planned attendance…and you may have taken a spot that’s become too late to allot to someone else.
-So we can guarantee a 50% refund if you cancel more than 30 days before the trip.
-But if it’s within 30 days of the trip, we cannot guarantee a refund.
+While we’ll try to give you a full refund if we’re able to refill your spot, we can only guarantee a 75% refund if you cancel more than 30 days before the trip.
+If it’s within 30 days of the trip, we cannot guarantee a refund.